Th0be/MMM-QuoteOfDay/README.md

 | showAuthor | ```boolean``` | ```true``` | Show author's name. |
 | animationSpeed | ```number```  | ```2.5 * 1000``` | Animation speed of quote changing in milliseconds. |

+## To do list
++ Add localization for supported languages by quotes

-## Issues
+## Issues a pull request
-If you find any issues with this module, feel free to open a GitHub issue in this repository or you can fix it and make pull request.
+If you find any issues with this module, feel free to open a issue or fix it and make a pull request in this repository.